didier-84/advent-of-code-2023/README.md

 Here is my take on the daily challenges of the [Advent of Code 2023](https://adventofcode.com/2023).

-I havve chosen to do the challenges in JavaScript, to be run in a terminal.
+I have chosen to do the challenges in JavaScript, to be run in a terminal.

 ## How to run my solutions to the challenges